-SOA is "coarse grained", which means it concentrates on broad, business-domain functions.
+SOA is "coarse-grained", which means it concentrates on broad, business-domain functions.
 As a result, each functionality has a large number of dependents.

 Microservices are even more "fine-grained", resulting in a tangle of capabilities with a single emphasis known as a bounded context.
-Each bounded context is self-contained, lightly connected, and much more focused than a SOA's domain functions.
+Each bounded context is self-contained, lightly connected, and much more focused than an SOA's domain functions.
 This allows it to be more scalable than SOAs.

-When it comes to a microservices architecture, each individual service operates and scales independently and so each has their own separate point of failure, making microservices far more resilient and agile, and enabling the independent coding of each individual functionality.
+When it comes to a microservices architecture, each individual service operates and scales independently and so each has its own separate point of failure, making microservices far more resilient and agile, and enabling the independent coding of each individual functionality.